-If the disc comes out, it could be for one of the following reasons:
+CHECK CD: If this message appears on the radio display and the disc comes out, it could be for one of the following reasons:

 - You're driving on a very rough road.
-When the road becomes smoother the disc should play. - It's very hot.
-When the temperature returns to normal, the disc should play. - The disc is dirty, scratched, wet or upside down. - The air is very humid.
+When the road becomes smoother, the disc should play. - The disc is dirty, scratched, wet or upside down. - The air is very humid.
 If so, wait about an hour and try again.